 So whilst MCA itself is technically legit, if you do get involved with it then you should be very careful about any 3rd party “systems” that claim to help you promote it because many of them are NOT legit.

-Like I say though, ultimately unless you’re already an experienced marketer you’re probably going to struggle making money with the MCA business opportunity because the training isn’t all that great.
+Like I say though, ultimately unless you’re already an experienced marketer you’re probably going to struggle to make money with the MCA business opportunity because the training isn’t all that great.

-Therefore overall I am not going to be recommending it to you as a business opportunity because in my opinion there are simply better alternatives which will give you a better chance of seeing success such as Wealthy Affiliate for example.
+Therefore overall I am not going to be recommending it to you as a business opportunity because in my opinion there are simply better alternatives which will give you a better chance of seeing success such as Commission Academy for example.